Koi te mata punenga | Innovative research

 NZ Cerebral Palsy Register - Maori Data Audit

-We are advising the NZ Cerebral Palsy Register around Māori Data Sovereignty and in discussions to conduct an evaluation of their operating standards using the Māori Data Audit Tool.
+Advising the NZ Cerebral Palsy Register around Māori Data Sovereignty and applying the Māori Data Audit Tool to evaluate their operating standards.

 Completed Projects